Tagged: Preventative Care

 Stress can start with money worries or a health scare.
 It can be instigated by a traffic jam, a disagreement with a partner, or unreasonable demands at work or at school.
 Recently, several people have asked me about stress and how it affects us physically.
 How can a six-letter word wreak so much havoc and bring so much turmoil to our lives and health?
 Or does it?

-The Facts & Fiction Of Supplements - Healthy Tips From Sue
+The Facts and Fiction of Supplements - Healthy Tips From Sue

 Supplements are quite the topic of conversation lately.
 Many people wonder, "Should I take supplements?"
 "Are supplements safe?"
 Ideally, we should be getting our vitamins and minerals through foods in their whole, natural, and organic form.
 However, health professionals may prescribe supplements for a variety of reasons, such as poor eating habits, nutrient depletion from the medications we take, food processing and cooking that can deplete nutrients, stress, and disease processes.